Bratz (film): Video game

-A video game adaptation of the film entitled Bratz 4 Real was released to the Nintendo DS and Microsoft Windows on November 5, 2007.
+A video game adaptation of the film entitled Bratz 4 Real was released to the Nintendo DS and Windows on November 5, 2007.
 The game was published by THQ.

 The game's plot mirrored that of the film and players are tasked with completing goals and errands in order to progress the story along.
 The DS version of the game also allowed users to design their own clothes patterns, care for a digital pet, and play various mini-games.
-The PC edition also utilized mini-games, but excluded the option for players to design clothing or raise a digital pet.
+The Windows version also utilized mini-games, but excluded the option for players to design clothing or raise a digital pet.
 In both games users could play as one of the four main characters and view clips from the film.

+Reception

 Pocket Gamer heavily criticized the game and stated that it felt that it was released too early and that "There are some nice ideas at play, in particular where it attempts to break down the social barriers that beset children in secondary education, but as a game it's far too vacuous to recommend."
 IGN shared similar sentiments, writing that "Bratz 4 Real does some work to recast the shallow, self-absorbed Bratz girls in a more redeeming light, using them and their friendship to tell a tale of unity and breaking down social barriers.
 But whereas that premise and the game's compelling customization options prove to be solid positive points for this package, Bratz 4 Real is still a game brought down by a variety of other oddities."

+Reboot

+In June 2025, a reboot was announced to be in development, with Kim Kardashian in talks to play the films antagonist.